The reputation management agency Bell Pottinger issues an apology that isn’t a real apology. And I hate every word of it.

 They don’t have the luxury of time and can’t just focus on long-term relationships in their marketing.
 They must go big — or go home.

 In short, they need some PR dynamite.
 So what’s the recipe for it?

 Many leaders, politicians, and communication professionals invest in media training.
 However, many mistakes are being made over and over.
 Here’s how to avoid them.

-Over the years, I’ve media trained about 30-40 executives and politicians.
+Over the years, I’ve media trained lots of executives and politicians.

 Still, many have expressed their concerns about corporate media training in general.
 They say:

 “You can always spot a media trained person.
 They talk and act like assholes.
 Honestly, I don’t see the point in whatever guys like you are teaching these people.”

 Talking with reporters, especially in tense situations, is difficult.
 What official spokespersons often do, is that they take what public relations advice they’ve been given — and then they take it too far.